neovarier/Extended_Kalman_Filter/README.md

 Laser measurements alone give better predication as compared to Radar measurements alone.
 Using both of them increases the accuracy of the prediction.

+NOTE:The source files are uploaded along with binary and data.
+Eigen source files folder is compresses.
+For compilation the Eigen.rar would have to be uncompressed